 1. Pothos (Money Plant)

-Pothos is one of the most beautiful low-fuss foliage plants, but it offers other great benefits.
-Pothos deals with indoor air purifying and leaves formaldehyde, benzene, harmful gases like carbon monoxide out of the house.
-This flower is commonly known as the Transvaal Daisy, and is probably the prettiest in this list.
+Pothos is the most beautiful of low-fuss foliage plants, yet it has other terrific qualities.
+Pothos is an indoor air purifying and leaves out formaldehyde, benzene and harmful gases such as carbon monoxide out of the house.
+This is the flower that is commonly referred to as the Transvaal Daisy, and is likely the most beautiful in this list.

 2. Areca Palm